lisafast/lacnotredame/Content/water/qualityreports.md

 Eutrophication is the gradual process of a lake becoming too rich in nutrients like nitrogen and phosphorus.
 The nutrients feed the cycle of plant and algae growth, which over time, can result in oxygen depletion.
 Lac Notre Dame was characterized as between oligotrophic and the next stage of mesotrophic.

-To understand the in-depth results, these [Canadian Water Quality Guidelines for the Protection of Aquatic Life](/assets/docs/water/water_quality_guidelines.pdf) provide some target levels.